cyianor/smc2017/README.md

     smc2017
      |
+     |- additional                          Material created during the SMC sessions at FCC
+     |
      |- course_material                     This is where all the distributed material from the course is stored.
      |   |
      |   |- exercise_sheets                 Contains all exercise sheets.